M113 armored personnel carrier: Development

-The U.S. Army, after berating the South Vietnamese for flouting battle doctrine, came out with their own ACAV version.
+The U.S. Army soon came out with their own ACAV version.
 This more or less standardized ACAV kit included shields and a circular turret for the .50-caliber M2 machine gun in the track commander (TC) position, two M60 machine guns with shields for the left and right rear positions, and "belly armor"—steel armor bolted from the front bottom extending 1/2 to 2/3 of the way towards the bottom rear of the M113.
 The two rear machine gunners could fire their weapons while standing inside the rectangular open cargo hatch.
 This transformed the M113 into a fighting vehicle, but the vehicle still suffered from its lightly armored configuration, having never been designed for such a role.
 Canada also adopted the ACAV kits when employing the M113A2 during peacekeeping operations in the Balkans in the 1990s.

-In order to improve the fighting ability of the mounted troops, a number of experiments were carried out in the 1960s under the MICV-65 project, which aimed to develop a true infantry fighting vehicle rather than an armored personnel carrier.
-Pacific Car and Foundry entered the steel-armored XM701, but this proved to be too slow and too heavy to be airmobile, even in the C-141.
-FMC entered the XM734, which was largely the ACAV M113, but whereas the M113 seated the troops facing inward on benches along the walls, the XM734 sat them facing outwards on a central bench.
+In order to improve the fighting ability of the mounted troops, a number of experiments were carried out in the 1960s under the MICV-65 project.
+These attempted to develop a true infantry fighting vehicle rather than an armored personnel carrier.
+Pacific Car and Foundry entered the steel-armored XM701, but this proved to be too slow and too heavy to be airmobile, even in the Lockheed C-141 Starlifter.
+FMC entered the XM734, which was largely the ACAV M113 but with the troops sitting facing outwards on a central bench, rather than facing inwards as in the M113.
 Four gun ports and vision blocks were added on each side to allow the seated troops to fire even while under cover.
 Although neither the XM701 or XM734 were deemed worthwhile to produce, FMC continued development of their version as the XM765 advanced infantry fighting vehicle (AIFV).
 The AIFV was sold to a number of third party-users in the 1970s, including the Netherlands, the Philippines and Belgium.